ContextData/VectorETL/README.md

 - We use GitHub pull requests for this purpose.
 - Reviewers may request changes before a pull request can be merged.

+### Community (Discord)

+We encourage all users to join our [Discord server](https://discord.gg/8agCy6bM) to collaborate with the Context Data development team and other contributors in order to suggest upgrades, new integrations and issues.